 This Media Toolkit is for use by state and local partners of the State Coalitions on Fall Prevention Workgroup.
 If you are not a partner, please contact firstname.lastname@example.org for use in your efforts.

 To get the attention of your local media, personalize these materials for your state and community.
 Insert your state/local facts, coalition name, and contact information in the highlighted blanks.
 Try to keep each piece short—no more than two pages.

-The 2015 theme is Take a Stand to Prevent Falls and the official social media hastag for this year’s event is #FPAD15.
-Check back soon for the updated toolkit!
+The 2015 theme is Take a Stand to Prevent Falls and the official social media hashtag for this year’s event is #FPAD15.

 Learn how to reach out to local media (print, TV, radio, online) and how to get your event listed in local event guides.

 Use this template to attract media to attend your event.

 Personalize this release and send it to your local media to boost awareness.